-The Swedish House of Finance Annual Conference brings together leading academics and practitioners in the field of financial economics to discuss topics of high policy relevance.
+The Swedish House of Finance Annual Conference brought together leading academics and practitioners in the field of financial economics.

-The abundance of data and new technology tools is fundamentally changing financial services.
-This year's conference will focus on how Artificial Intelligence and Machine Learning are impacting the finance industry.
+The abundance of data and new technology is fundamentally changing financial services.
+This year's conference focused on how Artificial Intelligence and Machine Learning are impacting the finance industry.

-The conference is a two-days event, taking place on August 22-23, 2022.
-The first day consists of academic keynote presentations and industry panel discussions.
-This day is primarily targeted at industry and government participants.
+The conference was taking place on August 22-23, 2022.
+The first day consisted of academic keynote presentations and industry panel discussions.
+That day was primarily targeted to industry and government participants.

 First day of the conference

 Bryan T. KellyFinance Professor at Yale School of Management and Head of ML at AQR Capital Management.

 Stefan NagelFinance Professor at Chicago Booth School of Business at the University of Chicago.

 Tarun RamadoraiProfessor of Financial Economics at Imperial College London.

 Erik ThedéenDirector General of Finansinspektionen, the Swedish Financial Supervisory Authority.